massmux/LNDConnectionKit/README.md

 Copy inside the just created dir the config file (charge.config).
 An example is in this repository

-Now put on the .bashrc file of your user (not root), the following:
+Now put on the .profile file of your user (not root), the following:

 ```
 alias charge-lnd="docker run --rm -e LND_DIR=/data/.lnd -v /home/dev/charge-lnd:/app -v /home/dev/lnd:/data/.lnd -e GRPC_LOCATION=xxxx.voltageapp.io:10009 accumulator/charge-lnd"